Give Back in Treecember with Bulk Christmas Tree Recycling

 There are a few things to keep in mind when it comes to recycling Christmas trees:

-2. Avoid Chemical Sprays: If the tree has been sprayed with any chemicals (like fake frost), it might not be recyclable anymore.
+- Avoid Chemical Sprays: If you have a flocked tree or used chemical treatments, it might not be recyclable anymore.

-3. Don’t Forget Other Christmas Plants: Other plant-based items, like wreaths, poinsettias, and garland, are also recyclable.
+Remember Other Christmas Plants: Other plant-based items, like wreaths, poinsettias, and garlands, are also recyclable.

 Whether you’re recycling Christmas trees yourself or working with a junk removal partner, you’ll want to educate your tenants about these best practices ahead of time.